Osman Bukari: Red Star Belgrade

 Serbian champions Red Star Belgrade signed Bukari on 21 June 2022 in a deal worth €3 million.
 He made his club debut against Radnički Niš and got on the scoresheet in the same match.
 He was man of the match with three goals in an assist in Red Star Belgrade's UEFA Champions League qualifying match against Pyunik, in which the Serbian team won 5–0.
 Bukari scored one of the best goals seen in Eternal derby when he scored with a fine left-footed volley in Red Star Belgrade's 1–1 draw at rivals Partizan.

 In their first match at the 2023–24 UEFA Champions League against Manchester City, he scored club's only goal in their 3–1 defeat.

 Austin FC

 On 30 May 2024, Bukari was signed by Austin FC for a reported $7 million.
-Bukari will occupy a senior roster, international, and designated player slot for Austin.
+He occupied a senior roster, international, and designated player slot for Austin.

+Widzew Łódź

+On 19 December 2025, Bukari signed a five-year contract with Polish club Widzew Łódź.
+The transfer was reportedly the most expensive in Ekstraklasa history, with a fee of €5.5 million.

+Return to Red Star

+On 16 July 2026, Bukari joined Serbian SuperLiga club Red Star Belgrade on a one-year loan deal with an option to make transfer permanent.
+On 21 July 2026, he made his first appearance for Red Star since re-joining the club, as a 46th minute substitute for Loizos Loizou, and also assisted Vasilije Kostov in a 55th minute goal, in a 4–0 victory over Larne in the first leg of the second qualifying round of the 2026–27 UEFA Champions League.